 The Rural School Collections at the University of Northern Iowa

-The Center for the History of Rural Iowa Education and Culture (CHRIEC), of the University of Northern Iowa's Museums (administered by Rod Library), is dedicated to the preservation, protection, and dissemination of unique and rare materials documenting America's rural school system and culture with particular emphasis on Iowa and the Mid-West.
+The Center for the History of Rural Iowa Education and Culture (CHRIEC), of the University of Northern Iowa's Museum is dedicated to the preservation, protection, and dissemination of unique and rare materials documenting America's rural school system and culture with particular emphasis on Iowa and the Midwest.

 Statement of Purpose